 All Amaryllis are not equal – size and quality matters.
 Our Amaryllis are sourced from the world’s finest producers of Amaryllis.
 They are very large bumper-sized bulbs measuring 26-28cm in circumference.
 They are chock full of flowers, meaning you will get 2-3 flower stems with 3-4 blooms on each.
 They will keep flowering for a long time.
 With Amaryllis size is very important – the greater the circumference of the bulbs the more food is stored which results in a fuller plant with more flowers.
 All our bulbs are guaranteed to give the best results that only full size bulbs can give.

 NEVER settle for less.
 Beware of cheap Amaryllis – they are often so small you will only get one flower stem.

 Please handle the bulbs carefully to avoid damage.
 Plant the bulb in a pot in good quality potting mixture that contains a six-month slow release fertiliser in a pot at least 100 mm wide.
 The addition of Water Retention Granules will also benefit the plants’ ability to retain moisture.
-Plant the bulb with the top third above the mixture and make sure the roots are well spread out the next few months to be able to flower well next season.
+Plant the bulb with the top third above the mixture and make sure the roots are well spread out.
 Keep watering the bulb for the next two to three months as the thick green leaves make it an attractive plant to have in the house even after flowering.